 The possibility of contracting COVID-19 is a legitimate concern, particularly in a communal living environment.
 Housing has worked directly with the LACDPH and UCLA Health to meet the recommended public health guidelines.
 While we are taking steps in an effort to reduce risk, there is no way to guarantee students won’t be exposed to COVID-19 either on campus or in the residence halls.
 Even with all of the aforementioned measures in place, and additional steps taken by UCLA to reduce the risk of COVID-19, there remains a possibility of infection.

 Although the residential experience will look different for the 2020-21 academic year, the Housing and Residential Life teams remain committed to providing a robust, substantive, and engaging living-learning environment for those who reside here.
 As always, the well-being of all our community members is our top priority.

-At this time, there are no anticipated changes to the housing offer process or accommodations for our graduate students.
 Below are some answers to questions that our graduate students have been asking in light of COVID-19.

 Has my apartment been cleaned?

 Our housekeepers have been busy cleaning studio apartments that will be occupied by new residents, as well as the bedrooms and personal bathrooms of all in-coming residents who will be sharing an apartment with another resident.
 Residents who have been living in university-owned property already have been required to assume responsibility for cleaning their apartments, with housekeeping diligently cleaning public spaces, with an emphasis on high-touch surfaces, in all of our buildings.

 Are UCLA staff taking precautions when interacting with me?